lmas/thesis/thesis.typ

 @examplepattern shows an example of a time series based on simulated sensor data from a milling machine.
-In this example it's harder to observe, by eyes only, the beginning of the anomalous pattern.
+In this example it is harder to observe, by eyes only, the beginning of the anomalous pattern.
 More importantly, detection needs to be fast enough to stop the milling process sooner and avoid damaging the equipment.